Rangers vs. Rockies Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Jon Gray (3-1) to the mound for his ninth start this season.
+- The Rangers will hand the ball to Andrew Heaney (2-3) for his ninth start of the season.

 - He's going for his third straight quality start.